-What’s the largest and best network that allows B2B companies to well…network?
-If you use LinkedIn for professional services lead generation on a regular basis, you’ll probably agree that they're it.
+What’s the most significant and best network that allows B2B companies to do well…network?
+If you regularly use LinkedIn for professional services lead generation, you’ll probably agree that they're it.
 This isn't to say that industry-specific forums and other social networks are unimportant.
 With all the online social channels available today, you shouldn’t put all your eggs in one basket.
-Spending quality time on LinkedIn, however, is worthwhile for a number of reasons.
+Spending quality time on LinkedIn, however, is worthwhile for several reasons.

 LinkedIn allows professional services firms to:

-- Build contact lists and deepen connections for company principals as well as the firm.
+- Build contact lists and deepen connections between company principals and the firm.

-- Increase brand recognition with your business page.
+- You can increase brand recognition with your business page.